 Engaging with the Home Office (modern slavery)

-It is estimated that there are 50 million people worldwide in a state of modern slavery.
-We believe it exists somewhere in the supply chain of every business and that as investors, we have a duty to work with companies to tackle this problem.
+Modern slavery exists somewhere in the supply chain of every business and as investors, we have a duty to work with companies to tackle this problem.

-We have been engaging with the Home Office Forced Labour Forum in a project to update statutory guidance for the Modern Slavery Act’s Transparency in Supply Chains provisions, using case studies from our work.
+Case studies from our work have supported the Home Office Forced Labour Forum in a project to update statutory guidance for the Modern Slavery Act’s Transparency in Supply Chains provisions.

-In March 2025, the Home Office published updated statutory guidance.
-The guidance draws on and references CCLA’s UK Modern Slavery Benchmark framework.
+In March 2025, the Home Office published updated statutory guidance, drawing on and referencing CCLA’s UK Modern Slavery Benchmark framework.
 Discussions with the Home Office continue.

-Progressive policy and regulation is a key lever for bringing about system-level change.
+Progressive policy and regulation is a key lever for bringing about systemic change.
 CCLA’s Dame Sara Thornton, former UK independent anti-slavery commissioner, leads this work on our behalf.